REMOTE HUTS

 Location

 Styx catchment.
 Map BV19.
 Grid Ref: E1452950/ N5252150 (BV19 530 522).
 Altitude 1120m.
-Mt.
-Brown Hut is located above the bushline on the West ridge of Mt.
-Brown, which is an outlier of the Newton Range.
+Mt Brown Hut is located above the bushline on the West ridge of Mt Brown, which is an outlier of the Newton Range.
 Access up to it is straightforward in most weather and on clear days there are fabulous views of the Southern Alps, Lake Kaniere, and the coastal plain.

 Access

-The other approach to the Hut is from the Styx valley and starts at the large unnamed side-creek known locally as Mt.
-Brown Creek.
+The other approach to the Hut is from the Styx valley and starts at the large unnamed side-creek known locally as Mt Brown Creek.
 Access up the Styx valley is along a rough farm trail that turns off the Dorothy Falls Road at sharp bend 400m North of the Mark Wallace Bridge.
-The trail, only useable for a few hundred metres due to flood damage, ends after 1.5 kilometres and the Styx riverbed is followed for a couple of hundred metres under some large shingle bluffs.
-These can usually be waded around at normal flows, but could be difficult or impossible if the River was up.
-Mt.
-Brown Creek is five minutes upriver from the bluffs and the Mt.
-Brown track starts 20m up its TL.
-The track follows the spur up onto a bush terrace, then climbs up a broad bush face onto the Southern spur of Mt.
-Brown.
-The spur flattens at 800m and the track continues up to around 1000m, crosses a sub-alpine gully, then resumes its climb up through the scrub towards the tussock line.
+The trail leads through some marginal paddocks for 1.5 kilometres to the Styx riverbed which is followed for a couple of hundred metres under some large shingle bluffs.
+These can currently be waded around at normal flows but could be difficult or impossible if the river was up.
+Mt Brown Creek is five minutes upriver from the bluffs and the Mt Brown track starts 20m up its TL.
+The track follows the spur up onto a bush terrace, then climbs up a broad bush face onto the Southern spur of Mt Brown.
+The spur flattens at 800 metres and the track continues up to around 1000m, crosses a sub-alpine gully, then resumes its climb up through the scrub towards the tussock line.
 Snow poles lead up the last portion of the spur through scattered scrub onto a flat tussock bench with a small tarn just below the Hut.
-Glenn Johnston and John Hutt have been in a couple of times to work on the track this year.
-Allow around four hours currently from the Styx bluffs to Mt.
-Brown Hut.
-Those doing the circuit have a three kilometre walk along the Dorothy Falls Road between carparks.
+The track has in the past been kept in reasonably good shape by Glenn Johnston and John Hutt.
+They have pulled back of late and are happy if others want to get involved and help keep it open.
+Allow around four hours currently from the Styx bluffs to Mt Brown Hut.
+Those doing the circuit have a three-kilometre walk along the Dorothy Falls Road between carparks.

 Type